The word "Medigap" is written on a yellow sticky note with a stethoscope wrapped around it.

 How do I qualify for Medigap?

 Medigap plans are additional insurance you can purchase to help pay deductibles, co-payments, co-insurance amounts, and other expenses original Medicare does not cover.
 You can buy a Medigap policy from any licensed insurance company in your state.
-You will pay an additional monthly premium for a Medigap plan, in addition to premiums for other Medicare parts.
-Medigap plans are standardized, meaning every insurer offers plans lettered A-N.
+You will pay a monthly premium for a Medigap plan, in addition to the monthly premiums you already pay for other parts of Medicare.
+Medigap plans are standardized, meaning every insurer that offers plans lettered A-N must provide the same basic benefits listed in the chart below.

 CoveragePlan APlan BPlan CPlan DPlan FPlan GPlan KPlan LPlan MPlan N